System Clock and Time Protocols

 Configuring the Time Zone

-The time zone setting is used by the switch to convert the system time (UTC) to local time.
+Select the switch's time zone to convert the system time (UTC) to local time.
 To specify the time zone, use the clock timezone command.

 Examples